yapadesouci/musicli/README.md

 ## Troubleshooting

-Q: How can I start?
+### How can I start?

-A: Start by calling the init command to initialize your Echonest Apikey.
+Start by calling the init command to initialize your Echonest Apikey.
 You can freely retrieve one [here](https://developer.echonest.com).

-Q: Can I search multiple artists at the same time?
+### Can I search multiple artists at the same time?

-A: No, you can't it's one artist at a time.
+No, you can't.
+It's one artist at a time.

-Q: How can I select artists?
+### How can I select artists?

-A: Press the SPACE bar to check/uncheck selectboxes.
+Press the SPACE bar to check/uncheck selectboxes.

-Q: It's always complaining 'No playlist loaded...'
+### I always a 'No playlist loaded...' message.

-A: You must create a playlist and load it with the load command.
+You must create a playlist and load it with the load command.

-Q: I have created a playlist, selected some artists but when I play song nothing happen.
+### I have created a playlist, selected some artists but when I run the play command, nothing happen.

-A: Verify that MPlayer is installed.
+Verify that MPlayer is installed.
 If yes, don't forget to refresh your playlist.
+Refreshing can take a long time.
+Please be patient!

 ## License